ipython-contrib/jupyter_contrib_nbextensions/README.md

-The command is essentially a wrapper around the notebook-provided `jupyter nbextension`, and can take most of the same options, such as `--user` to install into the user's home jupyter directories, `--system` to perform installation into system-wide jupyter directories, `sys-prefix` to install into python's `sys.prefix`, useful for instance in virtual environments, and `--symlink` to symlink the nbextensions rather than copying each file (recommended).
+The command is essentially a wrapper around the notebook-provided `jupyter nbextension`, and can take most of the same options, such as `--user` to install into the user's home jupyter directories, `--system` to perform installation into system-wide jupyter directories, `--sys-prefix` to install into python's `sys.prefix`, useful for instance in virtual environments, and `--symlink` to symlink the nbextensions rather than copying each file (recommended).